How do you determine which skincare products are safe during pregnancy?

-Holistic Vanity Redness Relief line is a fantastic option for anyone dealing with sensitive skin and dryness during pregnancy (which is very common because of hormonal changes).
+Holistic Vanity Redness Relief line is a fantastic option and very safe for anyone dealing with sensitive skin and dryness during pregnancy (which is very common because of hormonal changes).

 Graydon’s The Putty (for dry skin) and the Super Sensitive Skin Stuff (for more oily, acne prone skin) are also great moisturizer option.
 For a cleanser, try a creamy, non drying cleanser, like Graydon’s Aloe Milk Cleanser.

 Zyderma Clarifying Cream has been a saviour for me this pregnancy.
 It contains microsilver which is anti-microbial and helps to combats breakouts before they start.
 It also helps heal them within a few days after they pop up!

 Province Apothecary Healing Eczema Balm contains zinc oxide, which is great to reduce redness and heal pimples!

 It’s so important to wear a daily sunscreen.
 During pregnancy the body produces more melanin making the risk of hyper-pigmentation higher.
 Even before my first son, I developed melasma, aka “pregnancy mask”, as a result of a hormonal change.
 Unfortunately this pigmentation under my eyes and on my upper lip darkens when I’m in the sun, and during pregnancy.